-To further explore the contribution of the LTV ratio to the transmission mechanism of the APP, in Figures 3 and 4 we report the responses of the Home variables under two alternative calibrations.
-In one case, the Home LTV ratio is set to 90%, as in the benchmark scenario (reported in the Figures 1 and 2), in the other to 50%.
-The comparison of the corresponding responses shows the amplifying effect of the LTV ratio (Figure 3): the larger its value, the larger the response of borrowing and, thus, the responses of consumption and real estate prices.
-The responses of Home aggregate demand and, thus, of Home GDP are affected by the different calibration of the Home LTV ratio, given that relative share of indebted households, set to 50% (a relatively large value), in the Home population (see Figure 4).
+To further explore the contribution of the LTV ratio to the transmission mechanism of the APP, in Figures 5 and 6 we report the responses of the Home variables when the Home LTV ratio is set to 50% (instead of 90% as in the benchmark scenario, reported in the Figures 1 and 2).
+The comparison of the corresponding responses shows the amplifying effect of the LTV ratio (Figure 5): the larger its value, the larger the response of borrowing and, thus, the response of consumption.
+The responses of Home aggregate demand and, thus, of Home GDP are affected by the different calibration of the Home LTV ratio, given that the relative share of indebted households is set to 50% (a relatively large value) in the Home population (see Figure 6).

-Overall, region-specific LTV ratios can amplify the expansionary effect of APP on local households' borrowing.
-Moreover, they can also amplify region-specific shocks, for example (fundamental or non-fundamental) shocks that could affect the local housing market during the implementation of the non-standard monetary policy measures.
+Overall, monetary policy can affect local real estate prices and borrowing in a non-negligible way.
+Moreover, region-specific LTV ratios can amplify not only the effects of monetary policy measures (this is a well established result in the literature) but also region-specific shocks, for example (fundamental or nonfundamental) shocks that could affect the local housing market during the implementation of the non-standard monetary policy measures.
+We explore the latter effect in the next section.